The Preprocessor and Multi-File Projects

 After completing this chapter, you will be able to:

-#include,#define, and conditional compilation- [ ] Master macro writing techniques and common pitfalls
+#include,#define, and conditional compilation.- [ ] Master macro writing techniques and common pitfalls.

-#pragma once- [ ] Build multi-file C projects and understand compilation units and the linking process
+#pragma once.- [ ] Build multi-file C projects and understand compilation units and the linking process.

 Environment Setup

-We will perform all of the following experiments in this environment:
+We will conduct all subsequent experiments in the following environment:

-- Platform: Linux x86_64 (WSL2 is also fine)
+- Platform: Linux x86_64 (WSL2 is also acceptable)

 - Compiler: GCC 13+ or Clang 17+